Podcast: Free Audio File

 Written and read by the author

-Anthrax is in the news again; this time in the UK.
+Anthrax is in the news again; this time in Texas.
 While most people are aware of anthrax as a bioterrorism agent, most don’t realize that it is common in many areas of the US, including Texas, the Dakotas, Nevada, and parts of Minnesota.
 The disease has been reported worldwide.

 The spores can remain dormant in the environment for many years.
 There can be sporadic outbreaks in areas that have suffered flooding, followed by drought.
 The spores are then aerosolized and inhaled by livestock or humans.